Rain Barrel Rebates

 - Form to submit electronically using our electronic Rain Barrel Rebate Form.

-Note- You must have a copy of your receipt electronically to use this method.
+Note- You must have a copy of your receipt electronically (clear photos of receipts are ok) to use this method.

 Do you live in the County?